This is it – the most important interview of your life. But do you know how to dress for a job interview?

-Striped ties in certain countries (England for example) may traditionally represent an association with a certain club (a military club, boys club, school etc.), and thus you should make sure that by wearing such a tie you will not be putting yourself into an awkward situation on a job interview.
+For example, striped ties in certain countries (England, for example) may traditionally represent an association with a particular club (a military club, boys club, school, etc.).
+Thus, you should make sure that you will not be putting yourself into an awkward situation on a job interview by wearing such a tie.

-There is a number of different types of men's dress shoes.
+There are several different types of men's dress shoes.

-Slip-ons of any kind must be avoided.
-They are okay for business casual style and also great for traveling, but look absolutely unprofessional being worn on formal events and thus unacceptable for a job interview.
+They are okay for business casual style and also great for traveling, but look unprofessional being worn on formal events and thus unacceptable for a job interview.

 If and when seen, socks should appear as seamlessly flowing between your slacks and shoes.

 How To Dress For A Job Interview #7 The Jewelry

 When it comes to jewelry, the main thing to remember is that less is more.
 Wedding rings, of course, are always acceptable.